The New Standard For Recovery

 However, depending on the severity of your drug addiction, natural recovery could take months or even years.
 That’s why substance abuse has such a high recidivism rate.

 Here’s the good news: Emerging research in neuroplasticity demonstrates that damaged neural pathways can be stimulated and repaired more quickly through targeted exercises and regular practice.

-At St. Gregory Retreat Centers, we utilize cutting-edge neurocognitive rehab to restore brain function.
+At St. Gregory Recovery Center, we utilize cutting-edge neurocognitive rehab to restore brain function.
 This important therapy was developed by an international network of scientists, clinicians and information technology specialists.
 It’s designed to improve memory, problem-solving, planning, decision-making and visuospatial skills.
 Benefits are almost immediate.

-Early restoration of cognitive skills will make you more alert and help you sustain attention as you participate in other aspects of the St. Gregory Retreat program:
+Early restoration of cognitive skills will make you more alert and help you sustain attention as you participate in other aspects of the St. Gregory Recovery Center program:

 - Detoxification in a supportive environment

 - Cognitive behavioral therapy to pinpoint and address triggers to drug abuse

 - New-habit development to teach healthy ways of dealing with stress, anxiety, anger and other emotions